xDX Application Profile

 ---|---|---|

 Note | The modelling of object classifications follows the basic pattern for Types.
-See the corresponding section for more information. |
+See also the Conceptual Layer section for more information. |

 Diagram | ||